 A silent heart attack is a heart attack that has few, if any, symptoms or has symptoms not recognized as a heart attack.
 A silent heart attack might not cause chest pain or shortness of breath, which are typically associated with a heart attack.

 People who have a silent heart attack might think they've had heartburn, the flu or a strained chest muscle.
 But a silent heart attack, like any heart attack, involves blockage of blood flow to the heart and possible damage to the heart muscle.

-The risk factors for having a silent heart attack are the same as having a heart attack with symptoms.
-The risk factors include:
+The risk factors for a silent heart attack are the same as those for a heart attack with symptoms.
+Risk factors include:

 - Family history of heart disease

 - High cholesterol